Typeform/embed/packages/embed/README.md

 **⚠️ Warning:** Target `_blank` is not working in Safari (both desktop and mobile) and triggers a popup warning in Chrome on Android.
 It works in Chrome and Firefox on desktop.

+If you set target to `_self` and also enable `autoClose` option the iframe with your redirect will be closed before users are able to interact with it.

 ### Positioning and overlapping

 All embeds that are intended to be displayed over existing content in the website have **z-index set to 10001**.